bertrandchenal/franz/README.md

 # Franz

-Franz is an experimental implementation of a stream (or log) server, a concept that was popularized by Apacha Kafka.
+Franz is an golang implementation of a stream server.

 ## Motivation